List of graphics chips and card companies

-During the 1980s and 1990s a relatively large number of companies appeared selling primarily 2D graphics cards and later 3D.
+During the 1980s and 1990s, a relatively large number of companies appeared selling primarily 2D graphics cards and later 3D.
 Most of those companies have subsequently disappeared, as the increasing complexity of GPUs substantially increased research and development costs.
 Many of these companies subsequently went bankrupt or were bought out.
-Intel and VIA Technologies remain as producers of primarily integrated solutions, while Matrox targets niche markets.
-Amongst the notable discrete graphics card vendors, ATI Technologies — acquired by AMD in 2006 and since renamed to AMD — and NVIDIA are the only ones that have lasted.
+Amongst the notable discrete graphics card vendors, AMD and Nvidia are the only ones that have lasted.
+In 2022, Intel entered the discrete GPU market with the Arc series and has three more generations confirmed on two year release schedules.